WAX Hits Market Capitalization of $238.03 Million (WAXP)

-WAX (CURRENCY:WAXP) traded 3.2% higher against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on May 30th.
-During the last seven days, WAX has traded 24% higher against the U.S. dollar.
-One WAX coin can currently be bought for $0.15 or 0.00000417 BTC on major cryptocurrency exchanges.
-WAX has a total market cap of $238.03 million and $2.59 million worth of WAX was traded on exchanges in the last 24 hours.
+WAX (CURRENCY:WAXP) traded 3.2% higher against the U.S. dollar during the twenty-four hour period ending at 16:00 PM E.T. on May 31st.
+Over the last week, WAX has traded 24% higher against the U.S. dollar.
+WAX has a total market capitalization of $238.03 million and approximately $2.59 million worth of WAX was traded on exchanges in the last day.
+One WAX coin can currently be purchased for about $0.15 or 0.00000417 BTC on cryptocurrency exchanges.

 - 0Chain (ZCN) traded up 7.3% against the dollar and now trades at $0.67 or 0.00001881 BTC.